alexeyds/jutest/docs/runtime-api.md

 Test matching one of those tags are excluded from the run.
 The exclusion is overridden by `--tags`.
 Same as [`excludeTags`](https://github.com/alexeyds/jutest/blob/master/docs/runtime-api.md#excludetags) config param.

 Uses the same parsing logic as `--tags`.

-# `loadConfigFile(filePath)`

-Loads jutest config file(`jutest.config.*` by default) and returns its default export.
-Returns an empty object if the default config file doesn't exist.

 # Config params